tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

 * Starting with linux-imx-tq version 6.1 HDMI support is integrated into standard device tree.
   `imx8mp-tqma8mpql-mba8mpxl-hdmi.dtb` is just for backward compatibility and is identical to `imx8mp-tqma8mpql-mba8mpxl.dtb`.

+* Review indicated that, by default, device tree reserves memory for NPU in an area which is only available on 4GiB DDR RAM config.

 ## Build Artifacts